One of the major annoyances to befall most fish keepers at some point or another is a major buildup of algae in their home aquariums.

 Also known as doctor fish, garra are enthusiastic algae eaters native to the fast-flowing streams of Indonesia.
 As such they like to have a decent current in their tank, so you’ll need a strong powerhead or filter to keep them happy.

-These are the same type of fish used in salons for pedicures, but they’re much better adapted to eating algae than the skin off people’s feet.
+These are the same type of fish used in salons for pedicures, but they’re much better adapted to the task of eating algae than the skin off people’s feet.

 They’re often overlooked for being too drab, but certain subspecies, such as the panda garra, have more interesting colors and markings.
 Besides, looks aren’t everything, and these fish are a pleasure to watch going about their business.